AlexsLemonade/refinebio-examples/CONTRIBUTING.md

 You can obtain the list of spelling errors on Github by going to `Actions` and clicking the workflow of PR you are working on.
 Click on the `style-n-check` step and in the upper right hand corner, there is a button that says "Artifacts" which should list a file called `spell-check-results`.
 Click on `spell-check-results` to download a zip file that contains the list of misspelled words.
+Alternatively, click on the "Check on spell check results" step in the workflow log to see the misspellings.

 Any terms that should be recognized by the spell check, you can add to `components/dictionary.txt`.
 Keep words alphabetical; each word is on its own line.